cloudposse/docs/content/tools/aws-vault.md

 If using `--server` mode, ensure the following credentials are not exported:
 {{% dialog type="important" icon="fa fa-exclamation-triangle" title="Important" %}}
-Running in `--server` mode binds to `169.254.169.254` in order to mock the AWS metadata server, you can only run one per host machine.
+Since running `aws-vault` using `--server` binds to the `169.254.169.254` local ip address to mock the AWS metadata server, you can run only one process per host machine.
 More info can be found [here]({{< relref "/faq/aws-vault-error-failed-to-start-credential-server" >}}).
 {{% /dialog %}}

 - `AWS_ACCESS_KEY_ID`